Pandemic complicates California election to replace U.S. House member who quit after sex scandal

-Democrats will try to hold on to a hotly contested congressional seat in California on Tuesday in a special election that could provide clues about which party Americans believe can better handle the coronavirus epidemic and how they think President Donald Trump is dealing with it.
-Republicans hope to recapture a seat north of Los Angeles that became vacant after Democrat Katie Hill resigned following a scandal in which intimate photos of her were published online and she faced accusations of sexual relations with her staffers.
+Democrats were trying to hold on to a hotly contested congressional seat in California on Tuesday in a special election that could provide clues about which party Americans believe can better handle the coronavirus epidemic and how they think President Donald Trump is dealing with it.
+Republicans hoped to recapture the seat north of Los Angeles that became vacant after Democrat Katie Hill resigned following a scandal in which intimate photos of her were published online and she faced accusations of sexual relations with her staffers.

 The race is widely considered a toss-up between 44-year-old Mike Garcia, a Republican and former Navy fighter pilot who flew combat missions in Iraq, and 50-year-old Democratic state legislator Christy Smith.
 Hill was the first Democrat to represent the district in 25 years when she was elected in 2018.